curvefi/curve-external-reward/README.md

 ### Each campaing in the campaign-list the must have the following properties:

-- `start`: start of the campaing, as utc timestamp
-- `end`: start of the campaing, as utc timestamp, campaing should never be longer than 1 year
 - `campaign`: file with the data for the campaing

 ### Example: